michael-watson/azure-hackathons/Xamarin-CosmosDb-5-23-17/Part 2/README.md

 But they can run in our Azure cloud stuff.
 There is a great Pluralsight course on Dynamic C# if you can figure out access.
 But the basic gist of it is the `dynamic` keyword will cause the compiler to ignore any compile errors from that object.
 You are telling the compiler *trust me computer, I know when everything runs it will work*.
 This means you won't see errors when you build or deploy your project, the errors will happen at runtime.

+**The completed solution to this point is located in the "Part 2/CosmosHackApi-SimpleGet-Complete"**

 ### Step 3 - JObject was made for Json
 Remember how we setup our first `Collection` in our Cosmos DB?
 It was just a Json blob. `Json.Net` library his pretty much a standard for Json in C#/.Net projects.
 Inside the library there is a class called `JObject`.
 This object is basically a nice implementation that can take a string of Json and organize everything so you can easily access the json properties.
 But the best part is we can use this for our Cosmos DB in our Layer that makes things work!